 Pets are part of the family and they get used to all that play time and affection from their small owners.
 When they are suddenly abandoned, it can be difficult for them.
 There are lots of little things you can do to ease the transition.

-5 Ways To Help Pets Adjust To The New Back To School Routine
+5 Ways To Help Pets Adjust To A New Routine

 When you your child trots off to school, your pet will miss the playtime.
 Each animal has it’s own special playtime needs.
 A puppy clearly needs a lot of playtime while a cat may not need much at all.
 Either way, if your child makes a special pet playtime for your pet each day when they come home from school, your pet will feel reassured of their place in the family.
 Pet playtime for a cat may involve a few minutes of snuggle time while pet playtime for a dog may involve some snuggles and walk or time playing with a ball.
 Playtime may help prevent pet anxiety.